 For more than 50 years our nation has honored teachers with the National Teacher of the Year Program.
 The National Teacher of the Year Program, sponsored by the ING Foundation, is a project of the Council of Chief State School Officers.
 Since 1970, North Carolina has participated in this program recognizing outstanding teachers.

-Darcy Grimes, Teacher of the Year at Bethel Elementary School in Watauga County Schools is the 2012-13 North Carolina Teacher of the Year.
+Karyn Collie Dickerson, Teacher of the Year at Grimsley High School in Guilford County School is the 2013-14 NC Burroughs Wellcome Fund Teacher of the Year.

 Note: Click on the photo for a larger image.

 From Left to Right: Dr. June Atkinson, Superintendent, Public Schools of North Carolina • Karyn Collie Dickerson, 2013-14 Burroughs Wellcome North Carolina Teacher of the Year

 From Left to Right: Jill Francis • Julian Wilson • Pamela Mills • Jan Adams • Dr. June Atkinson • Christopher Petree • LTC Thomas McGeachy • Karyn Collie Dickerson • Shannon Godfrey • Carrie Morris

 2012-13 REGIONAL & DISTRICT TEACHERS OF THE YEAR